Veini Vehviläinen

 Veini Vehviläinen (born 13 February 1997) is a Finnish professional ice hockey goaltender.
 He is currently playing with Jokerit of the Mestis.
-He was selected in the sixth round, 173rd overall, by the Columbus Blue Jackets in the 2018 NHL Entry Draft.
+He was selected in the sixth round, 173rd overall, by the Columbus Blue Jackets in the 2018 NHL entry draft.

 Playing career

 Vehviläinen began playing as a youth within JYP Jyväskylä, playing in the junior ranks, he impressively backstopped the under 20 team in the Jr. A SM-liiga as a 16-year old in the 2013–14 season.

 Vehviläinen made his professional debut in the Mestis with JYP-Akatemia in the 2014–15 season, before stepping up to the Liiga with JYP in the following 2015–16 season.

 On 18 April 2017, Vehviläinen left JYP and secured a two-year contract with Oulun Kärpät.

 Establishing himself as the youngest starting goaltender in the Liiga, Vehviläinen quick ascension as the Liiga's best goaltender was realised in the 2017–18 season with Kärpät.
 He finished second in goals against average and save percentage, finishing with 20 wins in 35 games.
 He helped Kärpät capture the Kanada-malja championship, posting 11 wins and 3 shutouts in 17 playoff games.
 He was named to the Liiga All-Star Team and captured the Urpo Ylönen trophy as the league's best goaltender.

-After his selection by the Columbus Blue Jackets, 173rd overall, in the 2018 NHL Entry Draft, Vehviläinen returned to play with Oulun Kärpät for the 2018–19 season.
+After his selection by the Columbus Blue Jackets, 173rd overall, in the 2018 NHL entry draft, Vehviläinen returned to play with Oulun Kärpät for the 2018–19 season.
 In backstopping the league leading Oulun Kärpät, Vehviläinen continued his stellar play leading the league in GAA and SV% while also posting a Liiga best 25 wins and 6 shutouts.
-He helped Oulun return to the Championship finals, leading all goaltenders with a 1.47 GAA and 4 shutouts.
+He helped Oulun Kärpät return to the Championship finals, leading all goaltenders with a 1.47 GAA and 4 shutouts.
 He finished with a 11–6 record before falling to HPK.

 On 4 June 2019, Vehviläinen at the conclusion of his contract with Kärpät agreed to a two-year, entry-level contract with the Columbus Blue Jackets.

 With the following 2020–21 NHL season delayed due to the COVID-19 pandemic, Vehviläinen opted to continue playing in Europe after accepting a loan assignment from the Blue Jackets to play with former Finnish club, JYP Jyväskylä of the Liiga, on 8 September 2020.